suinleelab/AIControl.jl/README.md

    Example command:
    `bowtie2 -x hg38 -q -p 10 -U ERR231591.fastq -S ERR231591.sam`

+**2. Convert the resulting sam file into a bam format **
+Example command:
+`samtools view -Sb ERR231591.sam > ERR231591.bam`

-**2. Sort your bam file in lexicographical order.**
+**3. Sort your bam file in lexicographical order.**
    If you went through step 1 with the UCSC hg38 assembly, sorting with `samtools sort` will do its job.
+   Example command:
+   `samtools sort -o ERR231591.bam.sorted ERR231591.bam`

-   If your reference assemly is different, you will get errors from our pipeline.
-One way to avoid this problem is to extract orignally fastq and remap with bowtie2 using UCSC hg38 assembly. `bedtools` provide a way to extract a fastq file from your bam file.
+   Sometimes your bam file is mapped to hg38, but to a slightly differet version or different ordering of chromosomes (a.k.a. non-lexicographic).
+For example, if you download a bam file directly from ENCODE portal, this is unfortunately the case.
+A recommended way of avoiding this problem is to extract a fastq file from your bam file, go back to step 1, and remap it with bowtie2 using the UCSC hg38 assembly. `bedtools` provide a way to generate a fastq file from your bam file.
    `bedtools bamtofastq [OPTIONS] -i <BAM> -fq <FASTQ>`

-   If your reference assembly is ordered differently (e.g. the ones from ENCODE portal website is aligned hg38 with different ordering of chromosome),

 **3. Download data files and locate them in the right places.**